chinapedia/wikipedia.abstract.en/Page/Basque_language.md

 Demographics

-Linguistic_map_Southwestern_Europe-en.gif Euskara_iparraldean.ogv The 2006 sociolinguistic survey of all Basque-speaking territories showed that in 2006, of all people aged 16 and above:[34]
+The 2006 sociolinguistic survey of all Basque-speaking territories showed that in 2006, of all people aged 16 and above:[34]

 -   In the Basque Autonomous Community, 30.1% were fluent Basque speakers, 18.3% passive speakers and 51.5% did not speak Basque.
 The percentage was highest in Gipuzkoa (49.1% speakers) and lowest in Álava (14.2%).
 These results represent an increase from previous years (29.5% in 2001, 27.7% in 1996 and 24.1% in 1991).
 The highest percentage of speakers can now be found in the 16–24 age range (57.5%) vs. 25.0% in the 65+ age range.
 The percentage of fluent speakers is even higher if counting those under 16, given that the proportion of bilinguals is particularly high in this age group (76.7% of those aged between 10 and 14 and 72.4% of those aged 5–9): 37.5% of the population aged 6 and above in the whole Basque Autonomous Community, 25.0% in Álava, 31.3% in Biscay and 53.3% in Gipuzkoa.[35]
 -   In French Basque Country, 22.5% were fluent Basque speakers, 8.6% passive speakers, and 68.9% did not speak Basque.
 The percentage was highest in Labourd and Soule (55.5% speakers) and lowest in the Bayonne-Anglet-Biarritz conurbation (8.8%).
 These results represent another decrease from previous years (24.8% in 2001 and 26.4 in 1996).
 The highest percentage of speakers is in the 65+ age range (32.4%).
 The lowest percentage is found in the 25–34 age range (11.6%), but there is a slight increase in the 16–24 age range (16.1%)